 Texas has become the deadliest state in the U.S. for undocumented immigrants.
 In rural Brooks County, 70 miles north of the Rio Grande, the US Border Patrol has a checkpoint.
 To circumvent the checkpoint, migrants must leave the highway and hike through the rugged ranchlands.
 Hundreds die each year on the trek, most from heat stroke.
 This video is from a four-part series that looks at the lives impacted by the humanitarian crisis.
 The series is a collaboration between The Texas Observer and The Guardian.

-Jen Reel was an Observer intern before joining the staff in July 2010, first as Web Editor, and most recently as Multimedia Editor.
+Jen Reel was an Observer intern before joining the staff in July 2010, first as Web Content Manager, and most recently as Multimedia Editor.